Skip to content

 Robby Haynos for Eat This, Not That!

 Rao's Specialty Foods offers take-home versions of the Italian classics served at one of New York City's most exclusive restaurants.
 (Its jarred marinara sauce is a supermarket sensation.)
-The nine-ounce frozen meat lasagna retails for $8.99 at Whole Foods, but as luck would have it, I already had one of these freezer.
+The nine-ounce frozen meat lasagna retails for $8.99 at Whole Foods, but as luck would have it, I already had one of these in the freezer.

 The Prep: The cook time of 40 minutes is optimal here.
 The noodles were a little overdone, but overall the entrée turned out nicely with a smooth and lovely texture.